Brazilian Pineapple on the Char-Broil Big Easy

 Note: This recipe was developed using the Char-Broil Big Easy Oil-Less Fryer.
 If you are cooking using the Char-Broil Smoker-Roaster Grill you should cook with the lid open and the temperature set to High.
 You might also need to adjust the cooking time.

-I recently picked up a Char-Broil Cooking Rack for my Big Easy.
+I recently picked up a Char-Broil Cooking Rack (sadly, no longer available) for my Big Easy.
 The rack lets me cook up to 6 small trays of food at once, sorta like my Wingin’ator 3000 modification.
 My knee-jerk reaction was “Oh yes!
 I gotta do some wings!” but I resisted and went simple so I can learn how the rack does in the cooker.
-How much simpler can you get than baking up a batch of chocolate chip cookies?
+How much simpler can you get than baking up a batch of Chocolate Chip Cookies on the Char-Broil Big Easy?
 In no time at all I was enjoying some ooey-gooey cookies hot off my Big Easy oil-less fryer.

 Chocolate Chip Cookies on the Char-Broil Big Easy

-This is the perfect dessert for an outdoor party after you’ve already cooked your wings, chicken, ribs, whatever great dish, in your Big Easy.
+These Chocolate Chip Cookies on the Char-Broil Big Easy are the perfect dessert for an outdoor party after you’ve already cooked your wings, chicken, ribs, or whatever other great dishes.
 I used refrigerated pre-made cookie dough, but your homemade cookie version will work just as well.
 I found that the cook time matched what the package stated for indoor cooking.
 Easy.

 The cookies on the bottom trays cooked a bit quicker than those on the top.
 I was cooking on a cool (45 degrees F) day, with a light breeze, and that probably didn’t help.
 I did keep the wire mesh top on the cooker the entire time.